BY: Amanda Ditchik

 - Photographer: Another great option for visually creative professionals is photography.
 Photographers are needed for commercial work, social events, portraits, nature, sports, and journalism.
 Picture databases and news outlets often purchase photography from freelancers for use by bloggers, news outlets, and websites.

-- Caterer: Another interesting career for women who love cooking is to be a food vendor, definitely you would deliver food for events, offices and of cause this job has time variations that would enable you earn quick cash and still have time for your kids.
+- Caterer: Another interesting career for women who love cooking is to be a food vendor, definitely you would deliver food for events, offices and of cause this job has time variations that would enable you to earn quick cash and still have time for your kids.